keoko/sisyphus-ui/README.md

 ## DOUBTS
+- in editor how to update textarea content and app-db
 - how to sync server-client data? long pull? -> sente?
 - client schema validation
 - client YAML conversion